-When I started looking at the Vega protein powder reviews scattered across the Internet, I noticed they were all missing one hugely important thing: a deep analysis of the stuff that Vega actually puts in their products.
+When I started looking at the Vega protein powder reviews scattered across the Internet, I noticed they were all missing one hugely important thing: a fair analysis of the stuff that Vega actually puts in their products.

 First, a disclaimer: I sell a protein powder.
 So that naturally invites some bias into the equation.
 That’s why when I review whether a protein powder is nutritious or not, I look at two objective criteria: